Forest & Low Tide Walks

 Forest Therapy Walks

-Explore the paths and trails around Port Townsend and the Olympic National Forest with your guide Ellen, who will share nature poetry and a guided meditation along the way.
+Explore the paths and trails around Port Townsend and the Olympic National Forest with your guide, who will share nature poetry and a guided meditation along the way.
 Please leave your cell phones and furry companions behind.
 This is a time to be quiet, to sink into the natural silence of the woods with less of the usual distractions.
-Donations to our guide are enthusiastically accepted!
+We will gather just before 10am at the Commons Bldg; 210 Battery Way- where the cafe “Planted at Reveille” is located- as are restroomsA $10-$20 donation to support our guide will be enthusiastically accepted!
 Thank you in advance.

 Forest Therapy Walks at Fort Worden State Park